akielaries/NAU-CYB410/assignment-1/README.md

 We will take a look at how the cipher is implemented for small scale use (passing in a key, string, expecting a returned hash).
 The analysis on this isn't very exciting and was not implemented by the attackers but exploited.
+The errors in the RC4 algorithms are beyond what I beleive will be caught by a static analysis tool like CLang.

 So we will be looking at a minimal reproducable problem for catching bank statements from the system.

 #### rc4-v0.c